KoljaTM/statsd-flex-backend/README.md

-# StatsD blink1 backend
+# StatsD flexible backend

 ## Overview
-This is a pluggable backend for [StatsD](https://github.com/etsy/statsd), which reacts to statsd events by sending signals to a [blink1](http://blink1.thingm.com/) device
+This is a pluggable backend for [StatsD](https://github.com/etsy/statsd), which reacts to statsd events.

 ## Installation